 A tree is a woody plant with a single stem and secondary branches supported clear of the ground.
-To qualify for the program, the tree you wish to submit must grow to at least 15 feet tall at maturity.
+To qualify for the program, and to distinguish trees from shrubs, the tree you wish to submit must grow to at least 15 feet tall and 10 feet wide at maturity.

 Trees planted in the right-of-way require a free street tree planting permit from Portland Parks Urban Forestry.
 The street tree planting permit includes a site inspection.
 During the inspection, a City inspector marks potential planting locations to reduce the likelihood of future utility conflicts or damage to infrastructure as the tree grows.
 Street trees must be chosen from a list approved by Portland Parks Urban Forestry and have different planting size requirements than Treebate.